xdeama/docker-host-setup/README.md

 6. Playbooks are checking out a Git Repository with your personal docker-compose configuration and executes docker compose up
 7. Playbook execution logs are saved to ./logs

 Playbook execution is currently manual, since container and host ssh config are separated.
-The Container is in the long run meant to be executed by a CI/CD pipeline and acquire all it's credentials from a Ansible Vault or comparable secret store.
+The Container is in the long run meant to be executed by a CI/CD pipeline and acquire all credentials from a Ansible Vault or comparable secret store.

 Scripts we're created on a M1 Mac, configured to be both runnable on ARM and AMD, but not tested.
 Target host may also be ARM or AMD.